 Instead, state law allows injured motorcyclists to seek recovery in a personal injury lawsuit directly against the responsible parties.
 Liable entities could include other drivers, manufacturers of defective equipment, or persons who created dangerous conditions on the roads.
 For more information about establishing liability, contact a motorcycle accident lawyer in Port St. Lucie.

 The Florida statute of limitations establishes a deadline for filing lawsuits for negligence, including negligent driving or other practices that cause a motorcycle accident.
-In most situations, a suit must be filed within four years of the date of the accident.
+In most situations, a suit must be filed within two years of the date of the accident.

 For instance, if a motorcyclist is found to be 25 percent at fault in an accident for riding too close to the edge of a lane, and another motorist is held to be 75 percent at fault, the motorcyclist may still recover damages from the other driver, but the amount will be reduced by 25 perfect.
+If, however, the plaintiff is found to be 75% at fault, they will be barred from recovery entirely.

 Motorcycles are unique vehicles that operate differently than cars and trucks—motorcycle riders must apply for separate licenses, follow different traffic laws, and expose themselves to significant physical risk.
 Each of these distinctions can complicate a motorcycle accident case.